ephidrineon/dokuwiki-docker/README.md

 You will need to install `docker` and `docker-compose`

 #### Setup
-- To start the service just run `docker-compose up -d`
+- To start the service run `docker-compose pull && docker-compose up -d`

 - Visit [http://machineip/install.php](http://localhost/install.php) to setup your instance of DokuWiki